These pages do not apply outside Great Britain.

 Usually of course the position is clear.
 The person is employed in Great Britain at a base of the employer there, and comes within the Equality Act.
 Great Britain means England, Scotland and Wales, but not Northern Ireland.

-Otherwise, the territorial reach of the Equality Act has yet to be decided.
+Otherwise, the territorial reach of the Equality Act is still being developped.
 However, the principles that seem to be emerging are as follows (if the work is wholly or largely abroad):

-The Supreme Cout may give further guidance in 2012-13 when it hears a forthcoming case on the pre-Equality Act rules, British Airways v Mak (link to supremecourt.gov.uk).
-Also, the position may eventually need to be clarified by the European Court of Justice, as suggested in Duncombe (below).
+The position may eventually need to be clarified by the European Court of Justice, as suggested in Duncombe (below).

 Note: As discussed below, the territorial scope of the Equality Act can be wider than this test.